Skip to main content

 Cover Pn

-• Send a test message to yourself or a small team.
-Here’s how you can do it.
+• Send a test message to yourself to yourself or a group.

 • Check all links and interactive elements to make sure they work correctly